Quick Links

 Main topics:

-• Patents: the discussions will focus on patent systems and the need for coherence between patent law and public policies in developing countries and LDCs, patent-related flexibilities and their importance for developing countries and LDCs, the interface between IP and competition policy, and national experiences in supporting innovation, technology transfer, patent information and knowledge dissemination.
-A series of roundtable discussions will also provide a forum for sharing experiences and lessons learned with regard to the development of national patent and innovation strategies and with regard to the infrastructure and institutional capacities needed for an effective use of the patent system in developing countries and LDCs.
+• Patents: the discussions focused on patent systems and the need for coherence between patent law and public policies in developing countries and LDCs, patent-related flexibilities and their importance for developing countries and LDCs, the interface between IP and competition policy, and national experiences in supporting innovation, technology transfer, patent information and knowledge dissemination.
+A series of roundtable discussions also provided a forum for sharing experiences and lessons learned with regard to the development of national patent and innovation strategies and with regard to the infrastructure and institutional capacities needed for an effective use of the patent system in developing countries and LDCs.